jjmcdermott/Recompute/README.md

 was started.
 The process should finish within 10 minutes or longer depending on your host machine.
 Your browser will start downloading the virtual machine containing gecode once it's ready.

-To start the virtual machine, use Vagrant from the directory containing the virtual machine:
+To start the virtual machine, use Vagrant in the directory containing the virtual machine:

 - `$ vagrant init`
 - `$ vagrant up`